 Soft adventure is a type of outdoor travel that pretty much anyone can do.
 It’s a way of having fun and adding some physical activity to your travels without having to risk life and limb.

 Still, it took an extreme amount of willpower for me to get in that whirling frothy water, sure as I was that my ‘soft’ adventure would quickly snowball and become a deathly adventure when I tumbled over the lip of the falls.

-At the sleepy end of outdoor adventure, canoeing along Bow River in Banff for an hour is a fine example of this type of excursion.
+At the sleepy end of outdoor adventure, canoeing along Bow River in Banff, Alberta, for an hour is a fine example of this type of excursion.
 The river is calm, you can go as slow as you like and, once you get to the Vermillion Lakes, you can stop all together and drift around and still make it back in time for lunch.

-The main reason to add soft adventure to your travels is because it's fun.
-It’s a good break from sightseeing.
-Because let’s face it.
-Much as you adore history, there are only so many museums and cathedrals you can take before you go bleary-eyed and all you’re hearing from the guide is blah blah blah.
+It’s also a good break from sightseeing, because let’s face it.
+As much as you adore history, there are only so many museums and cathedrals you can visit before you go bleary-eyed and all you’re hearing from the guide is blah blah blah.
 That’s when it’s time to do something active to get the blood flowing back to your brain.

 Take a hike through a forest.
-If it’s an ancient historic forest like the one around Lake Hintersee in Germany where the Romantic artists liked to paint, you can enjoy your walk and take in some culture at the same time.
+If it’s an ancient historic forest like the one around Lake Hintersee in Germany where the Romantic artists liked to paint, you can enjoy your walk and take in culture at the same time.

 Soft adventure – when someone else does the moving for you

-All you’re really doing is sitting in the jeep, and getting out every now and then to look around, but the desert is so remote and the setting so exotic that it feels adventurous indeed.
+All you’re really doing is sitting in the jeep, and getting out every now and then to look around, but the desert is so remote and the setting so exotic that it feels extreme.

 You could go on a day long catamaran trip in the Bahamas and not even get out and snorkel and still call it soft adventure.
 See how easy it can be?